ex-nerd/ex-nerd.hugo/content/diabetes/kinds_of_diabetes_car_analogy.md

 Despite once being called Juvenile Diabetes, more than half of all new cases of Type 1 are in adults.
 If misdiagnosis rates were to be corrected, that number would climb to 75%.
-This means that half of people with Type 1 remain misdiagnosed as Type 2.
+This means that half of people with type 1 remain misdiagnosed as type 2.

 ## Type 1b (idiopathic)